Meraki-Solutions/green-state/README.md

 ## Loading State Asynchronously

-Often state is not entire local and must be loaded asynchronously before it can be used.
-For this reason, the Subscribe method supports returning a promise that resolves to a state object and your render function will not be called until the state is loaded.
+Often state is not entirely local and must be loaded asynchronously before it can be used.
+For this reason, the Subscribe method supports returning a promise that resolves to a state object.
+Your render function will not be called until the state is loaded.

 ```js
 import { State } from '@symbiotic/green-state';